andreasm80/blog.local/content/post/2023-04-14-tanzu-with-vsphere-multi-t0/index.md

 In my lab I use the following IP addresses for the following components:

 - Tanzu Management network: 10.13.10.0/24 - connected to a NSX Overlay segment - manually created by me
 - Tanzu Workload network (the initial Workload network): 10.13.96.0/20 (could be much smaller) - will be created automatically as a NSX overlay segment.
 - Ingress: 10.13.200.0/24
 - Egress: 10.13.201.0/24 I am doing NAT on this network (important to have in mind for later)
 - The first Tier-0 has been configured to use uplinks on vlan 1304 in the following cidr: 10.13.4.0/24
 - The second (new) Tier-0 will be using uplink on vlan 1305 in the follwing cidr: 10.13.5.0/24

+Using dedicated Tier-0 means we need to deploy additional edges, either in the same NSX edge cluster or a new edge cluster.
+This can generate some compute and admin overhead.
+But in some environments its not "allowed" to share two different network classifications over same devices.
+So we need separate edges for our different Tier-0s.
+But again, with TKGs we cant deploy our TKC clusters on other vSphere clusters than our Supervisor cluster has been configured on, so the different TKC cluster will end up on the same shared compute nodes (ESXi).
+But networking wise they are fully separated.

 ### Deploy new Edge(s) to support a new Tier-0

 As this is my lab, I will not deploy redundant amount of Edges, but will stick with one Edge just to get connectivity up and working.
 NSX Edge do not support more than 1 SR T0 pr Edge, so we need 1:1 mapping between the SR T0 and Edge.
+And take into consideration if running this in production we must accommodate potential edge failovers, so we should atleast have two edges responsible for a T0.
+If running two Tier-0 in an edge cluster we should have 4 edges (if one of them fail).
 The first thing we need to do is to deploy a new Edge vm from the NSX manager.
 The new edge will be part of my "common" overlay transportzone as I cant deploy any TKC cluster on other vSphere clusters than where my Supervisor cluster has been enabled.
 For the VLAN transportzones one can reuse the existing Edge vlan transportzone and the same profile so they get their correct TEP VLAN.
 For the Uplinks it can be same VLAN trunkport (VDS or NSX VLAN segment) if the vlan trunk range includes the VLAN for the new T0 uplink.

 So my new edge for this second T0 will be deployed like this: